 Save money and use less trash bags.
 I try to flatten boxes that cereal, cake mix, crackers, etc. come in.
 This way I can get more trash in the trash bag before it needs replaced.
-Small cans can fit inside larger ones to also reduce the space needed.
-Even plastic gallon jugs can be reduced in size just by taking the lid off and flattening it.
-The less trash bags you use, the less trips to take it outside too.

 Share on ThriftyFunCheck out these photos.
-Click at right to share your own photo in this guide.
+Click at right to share your own photo in this page.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Instead of tossing meat or fish scraps into the garbage, put them in a plastic bag in the freezer until pick up day.
 Keeps your can from attracting flies and roaches, etc., especially during the summer.
-To further prevent these pests, spritz your garbage can with bug spray every other day.
-Works great.